explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer B

 C1. _Relationship to prior work in provenance and explainability/transparency._ Thank you for pointing out these omissions.
+We will include all of these.
+A few notes:

 1) Multiverse analyses.
-The multiverse work is an important perspective; we see our approach as complementary (for example, different analysis choices would induce different selections on the input data, which could be informative).
+The multiverse work is an important perspective; we see our approach as complementary.
+For example, different analysis choices would induce different selections on the input data, which could be informative.
 We will discuss this in Related Work.

 2) Database provenance.
 We did indeed omit a discussion of related ideas in database provenance beyond the brief mention in Section 6; we will be sure to expand that discussion and also use it to provide better